dajac/kfn/docs/install-with-any-k8s.md

 ## Installing KFn

-KFn can be installed by using the manifest provided in the releases (link).
+KFn can be installed by using the manifest provided in the [releases](https://github.com/dajac/kfn/releases).
 If you use our default Kafka setup, you can directly deploy the manifest.
 Otherwise, you have to adapt the Kafka's FQDN in the manifest to target your cluster.

 1. Run the `kubectl apply` command to install the KFn operator in the `kfn` namespace":